MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----image--element.md

 ## gamma

-You can use the **gamma** property attribute of the &lt;image&gt; element to display pictures that have different gamma settings.
+You can use the **gamma** property attribute of the <image&gt; element to display pictures that have different gamma settings.

 The value of the gamma property attribute can be any value between 0 and 1.
 By default, the value is set to 1.

-For example, to display three pictures that have different gamma settings, you can use the &lt;image&gt; element and set a different value of the **gamma** property attribute, as shown in the following VML representation:
+For example, to display three pictures that have different gamma settings, you can use the <image&gt; element and set a different value of the **gamma** property attribute, as shown in the following VML representation:

 ![image5\-1.jpg (2714 bytes)](images/image5-1.jpg)![image5\-2.jpg (2729 bytes)](images/image5-2.jpg)![image5\-3.jpg (2726 bytes)](images/image5-3.jpg)